Blurring the Line Between CDN and CMS

 As SEOs, we frequently work with sites that need technical improvements or changes.
 But development queues are often slow, resources restricted, and website platforms complex to change.
 It’s hard to get things changed or added.

 Service workers on the edge

 Cloudflare, like other CDNs, has servers all over the world.
 When users request a URL on your website, they’re automatically routed to the nearest geographic ‘edge node’, so that users access the site via a fast, local connection.
 This is pretty standard stuff.

-With full control over the response from the CDN, it’s possible to write scripts which change title tags, alter canonical URLs, redirect the user, change HTTP headers, or which add completely new functionality; you can adapt, change, delete, build upon or build around anything in the content which is returned from the server.
+With full control over the response from the CDN, it’s possible to write scripts that change title tags, alter canonical URLs, redirect the user, change HTTP headers, or add completely new functionality; you can adapt, change, delete, build upon or build around anything in the content which is returned from the server.